pipe-cd/pipecd/docs/content/en/blog/control-plane-on-local.md

 The general architecture of PipeCD Control Plane is as below.
 ![](/images/control-plane-components.png)

-NOTE: See [Architecture Overview](docs/user-guide/managing-controlplane/architecture-overview/) doc for details.
+> Note: See [Architecture Overview](docs/user-guide/managing-controlplane/architecture-overview/) doc for details.

-In this blog, you will build the Control Plane by these containers:
+In this blog, you will build a Control Plane by these containers:

 - Server: pipecd server
 - Ops: pipecd ops